Fat is an integral part of dogs’ diet; they rely on it in order to stay healthy.

 Obesity in dogs comes with its own set of issues, including but not limited to: shorter life span, heart disease, cancer, diabetes, hypertension, and osteoarthritis.

-How much beef fat should I feed my dog?
+How much steak fat should I feed my dog?

 Feeding your dog too much fat will lead to him/her feeling full without consuming essential nutrients.
 As mentioned above, too much fat can cause a variety of issues in dogs.